openaq/aqi-hub/docs/indices/peru.md

 * ${tex`CO`} = 10000
 * ${tex`H_2S`} = 150

 Due to the nature of this function, each pollutant has different upper INCA scores for the “bad” category and varying lower values for the “Threshold of Concern” or VUEC.
-The 100 value divided by the pollutant standard appears to be to pin the value against the “bad” category for each pollutant, determining the slope of the linear function for the INCA score.
+The 100 value divided by the pollutant standard appears to pin the value against the “bad” category for each pollutant, determining the slope of the linear function for the INCA score.

-The ministerial resolutions and other sources only provide guidance on computing pollutant specific indices, there is no additional guidance on if a composite or cross pollutant index method exists.
+The ministerial resolutions and other sources provide guidance on computing pollutant-specific indices, but do not appear to provide guidance on whether a composite or cross pollutant index method exists.

 ## References